mvaudel/trioGen/docs/LinearModel.md

 ### Additional Parameters

 ```
+-m/--model         List of the names of the models to use.
+Default: h,cmf.
 -v/variantId       File listing the variants to include in the analysis.
 Example: rs123,rs456.
 Default: iterate though all variants.
 -gf/--genoFormat   The genotypes file format.
 0: VCF, 1: Sanger VCF.
 Default is VCF.
 -nv/--nVariants    The number of variants to process in parallel.
 Default is 8.